-Popular for its sweet scent rather than for its hideous form, Cestrum nocturnum, commonly called night blooming jasmine, is the most commonly sold horticultural invasive species.
-This sprawling shrub has pointed alternately arranged leaves, green bark, tubular white flowers and pea sized fruit with … [Read more...] about What’s the Stink About Night Blooming Jasmine?
+Introduction Popular for its sweet scent rather than for its hideous form, Cestrum nocturnum, commonly called night blooming jasmine, is the most commonly sold horticultural invasive species.
+This sprawling shrub has pointed alternately arranged leaves, green bark, tubular white flowers, and … [Read more...] about What’s the Stink About Night Blooming Jasmine?

 Archives for December 2018

-Humans have been bringing plants inside for thousands of years.
+Introduction Humans have been bringing plants inside for thousands of years.
 Babylonian residents were among the first humans to “domesticate” house plants and grow them inside.
 Evidence of indoor plants was found in the ruins of Pompeii.
-Our ancestors felt the benefits from having plants in their enclosed space … [Read more...] about Live Your Best Life Among Indoor Plants
+Our ancestors felt the benefits of having plants in their … [Read more...] about 8 reasons to grow indoor plants